Advanced 'Kaleidoscope' Method for Creativity and Deep Team Building

 The process makes efficient use of silence and communication, which are interleaved in the brainstorming session.
-The various degrees and modes of silence and communication effectively use as 'tools' in the Kaleidoscope brainstorming approach.
-Notably the power of silence is used to supplement the communications-oriented parts of the session.
+The various degrees and modes of silence and communication are effectively used as 'tools' in the Kaleidoscope brainstorming approach.
+Notably, the power of silence is used to supplement the communications-oriented parts of the session.

 The technique may seem 'anti-thematic' at the first glance.
 However, the intention is to make the brainstorming process more 'holistic', by exploiting the different modes and degrees of silence, absence of communication and a variety of communication and interaction.

 The session should start with a facilitator detailing the process steps used for the particular session.

 The session is conducted in a normal fashion with the participants speaking out their ideas in a round-robin or random fashion for an agreed period.

 The facilitator can use any normal brainstorming format for this session.
 It is a good idea to use a format that is comfortable for the facilitator and the participants.